-• Draft scoring sheet for the development that includes both the expected score and the minimum score required to achieve the level of certification or criteria listed above.

-• Certificate of Participation in DCA's Green Building for Affordable Housing Training Course.
-Certificates from 2016 through 2019 will be accepted.
+- Draft scoring sheet for the development that includes both the expected score and the minimum score required to achieve the level of certification or criteria listed above. - Certificate of Participation in DCA's Green Building for Affordable Housing Training Course.
+DCA will accept certificates from 2017 through 2020.